IELTS Writing Task 2 Sample 931 - There has been a trend towards smaller family sizes

 - Hits: 2219

 You should spend about 40 minutes on this task.

 As countries have developed there has been a trend towards smaller family sizes.
 Why does this happen?
 How does this affect society?

 Give reasons for your answer and include any relevant examples from your own knowledge or experience.

 Model Answer 1:

-Ever since the genesis of industrialization, world has gone through many paradigm shifts.
+Ever since the genesis of industrialisation, the world has gone through many paradigm shifts.
 This is also evident in the fact that average family size is getting smaller.
 It is argued that rising costs of living and career-oriented thinking are the primary reasons for this trend.
-These causes and their effects will be analyzed in this essay
+These causes and their effects will be analysed in this essay

-As is clear, improved academic performances of children on the one hand and the probable extinction of genes of some on the other hand are the two of most prominent impacts of decreasing family sizes.
-It is thus hoped that people will muse upon greatly before choosing their career paths and staring families.
+As is clear, improved academic performances of children on the one hand and the probable extinction of genes of some, on the other hand, are the two of most prominent impacts of decreasing family sizes.
+It is thus hoped that people will muse upon greatly before choosing their career paths and starting families.